-The City of Sonoma instated its commitment to reducing greenhouse gas (GHG) emissions through the adoption of a municipal GHG reduction plan.
+The City of Sonoma stated its commitment to reducing greenhouse gas (GHG) emissions through the adoption of a municipal GHG reduction plan.
 Eight years later it expanded the program by adopting twenty-two measures from Climate Action Plan 2020.
-Stated below are components and fortifications of the plans that have been completed.
+Below are components and fortifications of the plans that have been completed.
 The list is ongoing and will continue to be updated.

 - In February of 2008, the City of Sonoma adopted a municipal greenhouse gas reduction plan.
 As one result of this plan, all City facilities have been upgraded with respect to energy efficiency, including lighting and A/C controls.